anp-scp/anp-scp.github.io/docs/blog/posts/june_2025/boolean_package.md

 ### Course Prerequisites and Scheduling

-Used in academic planning tools to ensure students meet course prerequisites and avoid scheduling conflicts.
+Can be used in academic planning tools to ensure students meet course prerequisites and avoid scheduling conflicts.

 **Examples:**